-The implementation of the Prudential Capital Assessment Review (PCAR) and the Prudential Liquidity Assessment Review (PLAR) (see Description of the EBS Group - Capital Adequacy and Description of the Group - PCAR/PLAR 2011) in relation to the EBS Group and the AIB Group may have an impact on the Group's (including the Issuer's) business.
+The implementation of the Prudential Capital Assessment Review 2011 and the Prudential Liquidity Assessment Review 2011 has been completed (see Description of the EBS Group - Capital Adequacy and Description of the Group).
+Similar future assessments in relation to the EBS Group and the AIB Group may have an impact on the Group's (including the Issuer's) business.